 Helsinn is the first appellate opinion on whether the "otherwise available to the public" language constricts the other prior art categories in § 102(a)(1).
-Because Helsinn is narrowly written, the general controversy on that issue is likely to continue for some time.
+With the Supreme Court's grant of certiorari in Helsinn, the general controversy on that issue is likely to be resolved in the next year.
 But aside from that controversy, § 102(a)(1) also plainly establishes a new category of prior art distinct from the other prior art categories.
 What might fall into this new category and not into any of the others?